mjstraughan/CubingHistory/docs/3x3/Methods/3Color.md

 1. Corners
    1. Solve the corners as a 3-Color cube.
 This means to simply orient all corners on Rubik's Cube (a six color cube).
    2. Reduce the corners to be half turn solvable.
-   3. Permute the corners using half turns.
+   3. Optionally, the user can completely solve the corners at this point, or at a later stage.
 2. Edges
    1. Solve the edges as a 3-Color cube.
 This means to orient and position opposite colored edges on either side.
    2. Permute edges to their correct sides.